Ha0Tang/XingGAN/README.md

 Please follow [SelectionGAN](https://github.com/Ha0Tang/SelectionGAN/tree/master/person_transfer#data-preperation) to directly download both Market-1501 and DeepFashion datasets.

-This repository use the same dataset format as [SelectionGAN](https://github.com/Ha0Tang/SelectionGAN/tree/master/person_transfer#data-preperation) and [Bipartite Graph Reasoning GANs for Person Image Generation](https://github.com/Ha0Tang/BiGraphGAN). so you can use the same data for all these methods.
+This repository use the same dataset format as [SelectionGAN](https://github.com/Ha0Tang/SelectionGAN/tree/master/person_transfer#data-preperation) and [BiGraphGAN](https://github.com/Ha0Tang/BiGraphGAN). so you can use the same data for all these methods.

 ## Generating Images Using Pretrained Model
 ### Market-1501